-- such VPAs PAs shall be entered into at the discretion of Council, - Council will only enter into such a VPA PAs if Council is satisfied that there is a clear public benefit in doing so, and that there will not be a significant impact associated with meeting the parking requirements of the relevant development off-site, - the development contributions collected through such VPAs PAs will be used by Council to develop parking facilities at sites identified and adopted by Council for the development of parking facilities, - the parking facilities Council develops with the development contributions made under such VPAs PAs will be available for use at all times by the general public and will not be available exclusively to service the demands generated by the development to which the VPAs PAs relate,

-- the timing of development of parking facilities by Council shall be at the sole discretion of Council, - the amount of monetary development contributions payable under such VPAs PAs is \$32,476.35 \$34,272.63 for each car space in Bankstown and Chester Hill which Council's planning controls requires to be provided on-site for the relevant development, but which is not provided on-site.
+- such VPAs shall be entered into at the discretion of Council, - Council will only enter into such a VPA if Council is satisfied that there is a clear public benefit in doing so, and that there will not be a significant impact associated with meeting the parking requirements of the relevant development off-site, - the development contributions collected through such VPAs will be used by Council to develop parking facilities at sites identified and adopted by Council for the development of parking facilities, - the parking facilities Council develops with the development contributions made under such VPAs will be available for use at all times by the general public and will not be available exclusively to service the demands generated by the development to which the VPAs relate, - the timing of development of parking facilities by Council shall be at the sole discretion of Council, - the amount of monetary development contributions payable under such VPAs is \$32,476.35 for each car space which Council's planning controls requires to be provided on-site for the relevant development, but which is not provided on-site.
 That amount is to be indexed quarterly between the date of adoption of this policy, and the date of payment, in accordance with changes to the Consumer Price Index (All Groups -Sydney) published by the Australian Bureau of Statistics, and may also be reviewed periodically by Council.
-In the event that the current CPI is less than the previous CPI, the current CPI shall be taken as not less than the previous CPI.